NachtRaveVL/Simple-SolarTracker-Arduino/README.md

 * Many various graphical displays have an additional `DC` (or `RS`) pin, which is required to be connected to any digital pin in addition to its `CS` pin.
   * There is also an additional `Reset` pin for many of these, but is optional.

-SPI Devices Supported: SD card modules, NMEA GPS modules, 128x32 to 296x128 OLED displays, 320x240+ LCD/TFT gfx displays, XPT touchscreens
+SPI Devices Supported: SD card modules, NMEA GPS modules, 200x200+ OLED displays, 320x240+ LCD/TFT gfx displays, XPT2046 touchscreens

 ### I2C Bus

 I2C (aka I²C, IIC, TwoWire, TWI) devices can be chained together on the same shared data lines (no flipping of wires), which are typically labeled `SCL` and `SDA`.
-Only different kinds of I2C devices can be used on the same data line together using factory default settings, otherwise manual addressing must be done.
+Only different kinds of I2C devices can be used on the same data line together using factory default settings, otherwise manual addressing must be performed.
 I2C runs at mid to high kHz speeds and is useful for advanced device control.

 * When more than one I2C device of the same kind is to be used on the same data line, each device must be set to use a different address.
 This is accomplished via the A0-A2 (sometimes A0-A5) pins/pads on the physical device that must be set either open or closed (typically via a de-solderable resistor, or by shorting a pin/pad).
 Check your specific breakout's datasheet for details.
 * Note that not all the I2C libraries used support multi-addressable I2C devices at this time (read as: may only use one).
 Currently, this restriction applies to: RTC devices.

-I2C Devices Supported: DS*/PCF* RTC modules, AT24C* EEPROM modules, NMEA GPS modules, 16x2/20x4 LCD displays, 128x32 to 296x128 OLED displays, FT touchscreens
+I2C Devices Supported: DS*/PCF* RTC modules, AT24C* EEPROM modules, NMEA GPS modules, 16x2/20x4 LCD displays, 128x32/128x64 OLED displays, FT6206 touchscreens

 ### OneWire Bus

 OneWire devices can be chained together on the same shared data lines (no flipping of wires).
-Devices can be of the same or different types, require minimal setup (and no soldering), and most can even operate in "parasite" power mode where they use the power from the data line (and an internal capacitor) to function (thus saving a `Vcc` line, only requiring `Data` and `GND`).
-OneWire runs only in the low kb/s speeds and is useful for digital sensors.
+Devices can be of the same or different types, require minimal setup (and often no soldering), and most can even operate in "parasite" power mode where they use the power from the data line (and an internal capacitor) to function (thus saving a `Vcc` line, only requiring `Data` and return `GND`).
+OneWire runs only in the low kb/s speeds and is useful for light-weight digital sensors.

 * Typically, sensors are limited to 20 devices along a maximum 100m of wire.
 * When more than one OneWire device is on the same device line, each device registers itself an enumeration index (0 - N) along with its own 64-bit unique identifier (UUID, with last byte being CRC).
 The device can then be referenced via this UUID by the system in the future indefinitely, or enumeration index so long as the device doesn't change its line position.

-OneWire Devices Supported: DHT* air temp/humidity sensors
+OneWire Devices Supported: DHT* 1W air temp/humidity sensors

 ### Analog IO

-* All analog sensors will need to have the same operational voltage range.
+* All analog sensors will need to have the same operational voltage range as the controller supports.
 Many analog sensors are set to use 0v to 5v by default, but some can go -5v to +5v, some even up to 5.5v.
+  * Note: Altering default factory calibration settings may require addition tools for setting up a new calibration, such as special calibration fluids/procedures/etc. Refer to the datasheet of your device for details.
-* The `AREF` (or `IOREF`) pin, by default, is the same voltage as the MCU.
+* The `AREF` (or `IOREF`) pin, which controls the upper-bound of this range, by default if left not-connected (NC) is the same voltage as the MCU.
 Analog sensors must not exceed this voltage limit.
-  * 5v analog sensor signals **must** be [level converted](https://randomnerdtutorials.com/how-to-level-shift-5v-to-3-3v/) in order to connect to 3.3v MCUs.
+  * 5v analog sensor output signals connecting to 3.3v MCUs that are not 5v tolerant **must** either be: [level converted](https://randomnerdtutorials.com/how-to-level-shift-5v-to-3-3v/) in order to connect, or configured to output 0v to `AREF` (or `IOREF`) in voltage calibration output range (if able to calibrate - see note above).
+  * Warning: Too high of applied voltage to any pin incapable of receiving such high a voltage risks permanent damage to that device. _Always_ ensure that the applied voltage level coming out a device is supported when going back into another device!
+Some breakouts/IC's have 5v tolerance built-in, some do not.
+Refer to the datasheet of your MCU/device for details.
+  * Note: Typically a 3.3v output signal will not need level converted up to 5v for a 5v digital input to function.
-* The SAM/SAMD family of MCUs (e.g. Due, Zero, MKR, etc.) as well as the RasPi Pico and others support different bit resolutions for analog/PWM pins.
+* The SAM/SAMD family of MCUs (e.g. Due, Zero, MKR, Nano 33, etc.) as well as many more modern MCUs support different bit resolutions for analog/PWM pins (tied to overridable `DAC_RESOLUTION` & `ADC_RESOLUTION` defines), with some (e.g. Pico, ESP32, etc.) supporting any pin being digital or analog w/o restriction.
 Refer to the datasheet of your MCU for details.

 ### Sensors